 Quantity, prior history, location, or other allegations may increase the level of exposure the accused faces.

 Drug cases can look stronger on paper than they actually are.
 Strong defense means testing how the case was built and where the prosecution may be overreaching.
+If your case involves simple possession allegations, review Fresno drug possession charges explained for a clearer look at what the prosecution must prove.
+If your case began with an arrest, you may also want to review what happens after an arrest in Fresno and the Fresno criminal defense checklist.

 What is challenged early can affect whether the prosecution gains leverage or the defense does.